orbitalviolet/GTFO-ThloatereGearMod/README.md

 - Reload time: 1.6s
 - Damage falloff: 6.5 ~ 34

+### Boltthrower

+*tru0067 once pointed out there's no weapon that kills Strikers in 1 headshot or 3 bodyshots in an ancient post somewhere, comparing such an idea to the PUBG Winchester, so this reference-overdosed abomination was born.
+The name's from Nova Drift, the general function is comparable to the eponymous PUBG weapon, the idea of it being an armour-piercing stake launcher brings Warhammer 40,000 to mind...
+I like how it turned out.
+Perhaps the most challenging part of designing the Boltthrower was actually how to make it not suck completely into Chargers... which is where it got the overpenetration plus insanely high stagger counterbalanced by low ammo for a DMR-type weapon from.*

+- Semi-automatic
+- Damage: 9.91
+- Precision multiplier: 1.5x
+- Stagger multiplier: 2.1x
+- Magazine size: 9
+- Ammo reserves: 33
+- Delay between shots: 0.65s
+- Reload time: 2.7s
+- Damage falloff: 25 ~ 60
+- Piercing: 1

 ### Tactical Shotgun

 *An attempt to make a non-gimmicky primary shotgun for enjoyers of the weapon class.
 It's pretty basic but at least gets to call slightly higher effective range and slightly slow fire rate its own.
 Actually, this is sort of an attempt to reintroduce the vanilla Slug Shotgun but without the complications of not being a pellet weapon.*